caseywasey/Bank-Marketing-Data-Set-Example-Project/README.md

 This repository is a collection data science, analytics, and machine learning topics using a common example:

 + Exploratory Data Analysis (EDA)
     + Visualization & Plotting Data
 + Data Preprocessing
-+ Segmentation/Clustering
 + Downsampling, Upsampling, and SMOTE
 + Classification of a binary target
   + Simple algorithms
   + Changes to threshold
-+ Jaccard's metric
-  + Hierarchical Clustering
-  + Distance metric
 + Confusion Matrix

 ## Who will find this useful